codesinger/shu/doc/shu-manual.md

 #### shu-point-in-string ####
+shu-point-in-string **&optional** *pos*
 [Function]

 Return the start position of the string text if point is sitting between a pair of non-escaped quotes (double quotes).
 The left-hand quote (opening quote) must be on the same line as point.
-Does not take into account comments, #if 0, etc.  It is assumed that someone who wants to operate on a string will generally position point within a legitimate string.
+The string must be on a single line.
+If point is sitting on a quote, then it is not inside a string.
+In order to be inside a string, point must lie between two non-escaped quotes.
+The optional argument *pos*, if specified, is used in place of the position of point.